- Defining the concept

 As the feature list grows and everything is supposed to interact with everything, the number of things that can go wrong increases quickly.
 When there are several extensions for similar purposes, this adds even more complexity.

-In reaction to complexity and software which has way too many features, some will point to the philosophy: Do one thing, and do it well.
+In reaction to complexity and software that has way too many features, some will point to the philosophy: Do one thing, and do it well.

 "Literature both in management and in computer science has clearly pointed out the pros and cons of modular design and we have already discussed the undervalued difficulties that designers face when they invent modular architectures for complex systems.
 Along with Simon’s perspective, it has been shown that the decomposition of complex problems in nearly–independent sub–problems (i.e. modules) is a complex activity itself (Marengo et al., 2001).
 At the beginning, designers do not know precisely how to conceptualize the modules of new artifacts; later, when a first conceptualization is reached, they still vaguely know how good is the chosen architecture, compared to the other that have not been considered."

-Source: Modular Design and the Development of Complex Artifacts: Lessons from Free/Open Source Software (2003)
+Source: Modular Design and the Development of Complex Artifacts: Lessons from Free/Open Source Software (2003), by Alessandro Narduzzo and Alessandro Rossi

 Hard to tell.
 There is no mathematical formula!
 But globally, the larger, more diverse, more vibrant and more collaborative the community, the more complexity we can cope with.

-- More features & more code bring more complexity.
+- More features and more code bring more complexity.

 - Either current users of the software stay with it instead of using something else, or the long feature list attracts people.